How to play Low Cost Airline Manager

 Place the Airport dice in turn on the airports you want to include:

-Until you place 6:
+Until you place 6 of them:

 The youngest player place their airplanes on the routes: